Adventureland

 The Tropical Serenade building has weathered a little better than the terrace.
 In fact, despite the loss of the original "Tropical Serenade show" in 1997, the structure appeared to be maintaining much of its original character until the changes of 2000 came to pass.

-When Pirates of the Caribbean opened in December of 1973, much of the surrounding portions of its host area, Caribbean Plaza, were not themselves ready to open.
+When Pirates of the Caribbean opened in December of 1973, many surrounding portions of its host area, Caribbean Plaza, were not themselves ready to open.
 This left the plaza as a mere entry portal to the ride that opening day guests to the Kingdom had longed to see for over two years.
-By the summer of 1974, though, the shops and snack bar (respectively, the House of Treasure, Plaza del sol Caribe, La Princesa de Cristal, The Golden Galleon and El Pirata y el Perico) had joined the roster and fleshed out the Caribbean Plaza community into something thematically unified and distinct both from the other Magic Kingdom "lands" and Adventureland itself.
-They were joined within a year by the
+By the summer of 1974, though, the shops and snack bar (respectively, the House of Treasure, Plaza del sol Caribe, La Princesa de Cristal, The Golden Galleon and El Pirata y el Perico) had joined the roster and fleshed out the Caribbean Plaza community into something thematically unified and distinct both from the other Magic Kingdom “lands” and Adventureland itself.
+They were joined within a year by the Caribbean Arcade.
+This area was, by virtue of its size, anchoring attraction and the criteria that later applied to another section of the park, the true “seventh land.”
+Officially this title went to Mickey’s Birthdayland in 1988, but surely you don’t mind having that illusion shattered?
+Either way, Caribbean Plaza is deserving of full sovereignty from its neighbors and its own coverage on other pages.

-Specifically, in the main Adventureland plaza, many long-standing components have not fared so well as the drumbeat Tiki sculptures (even though they have been disgraced by their conversion to water-squirt elements).
-Directly in front of these mistreated gems, the company proceeded in 2000 with long-rumored plans for a magic carpet ride based on its 1992 animated release, Aladdin.
+As discussed above, many adjustments, name changes and other overhauls occurred in Adventureland between 1971 and 1999.
+But nothing caused the atmosphere nearly as much disruption as the modifications of 2000 and 2001, when carefully crafted considerations of theme were set aside to accommodate growth and character tie-ins.
+Specifically, in the main Adventureland plaza, many long-standing components did not fare so well as those veteran drumming tikis (even though they have been disgraced by their conversion to water-squirt elements).
+Directly in front of these gems in 2000, the company proceeded with rumored plans for a Dumbo-esque magic carpet ride based on its 1992 animated release, Aladdin.

-Prior to this ride's construction, references to the Middle East in Adventureland were so oblique as to be non-existent.
-There were a couple hints of the region in the Bazaar's melting-pot rooftops and a few items of imported merchandise that linked to North Africa and the fertile crescent, but it was not a source of any measurable influence.
-This was evidently not of great concern to the company, as they chose to dramatically reconfigure the plaza for the introduction of a new ride and merchandise sales area that reeked of Moroccan, Egyptian and Persian accents.
+Prior to this ride’s construction, references to the Middle East in Adventureland were so oblique as to be non-existent.
+There were a couple hints of the region in the Bazaar’s melting-pot rooftops and a few items of imported merchandise that linked to North Africa and the fertile crescent (in a shop called, yes, The Magic Carpet), but it was not a source of any measurable influence and was in fact relegated to a back alleyway where it had to be actively sought out.
+The lack of groundwork was not enough to dissuade the company from dramatically reconfiguring the plaza for the new ride and merchandise sales area, both of which sported strong Moroccan, Egyptian and Persian accents.

-Regardless of alterations, Adventureland retains a sense of beauty and allure that seems indestructible.
-Lush vegetation still permeates almost every corner, the majority of the old physical structures are still as captivating as when first built and one's ability to suspend disbelief and imagine themselves in a very real if not very authentic tropical setting is almost in tact.
-Plus that fantastic Treehouse looms on as it has since 1971, a massive concrete, steel and vinyl beacon of immeasurable charm, calling out to explorers with that simple and compelling pipe organ tune churned out, non-stop, from its upper chambers.
+Regardless of those alterations, there is still that fantastic treehouse looming on as it has since 1971.
+A massive concrete, steel and vinyl beacon of immeasurable charm, it calls out to explorers with that simple pipe organ melody churning out eternally from its upper chambers.
 It might be ridiculous to expect anything greater than that.

 ** The Adventureland Veranda did reopen briefly in early 1998, but only long enough to serve guests who were not able to obtain meals at the Pecos Bill Cafe, at that time under renovation.